Brief Emotional Distress Scale for Youth (BEDSY)

 Dr David Hegarty

-The Depression Anxiety Stress Scales – Youth version (DASS-Y) is a version of the DASS-21 for youth aged 7 – 18 years of age designed to measure the negative emotional states of depression, anxiety and stress .
+The Depression Anxiety Stress Scales – Youth version (DASS-Y) is a version of the DASS-21 for youth aged 7 – 18 years of age designed to measure general psychological distress and the negative emotional states of depression, anxiety and stress.
+The wording and focus of the questions is simplified compared to other versions of the DASS, making it more relevant for young people.

 Developer